K1DN0V4/SidPortfolio/README.md

 # SidPortfolio
-A space to hold all past and future projects I have done, academic or otherwise
+This repository will act as a public space to hold all past and future projects I have done, academic or otherwise.